 You can mail your complaint to City of Windsor Concerned Citizen Hotline, P.O.
 Box 1151, Windsor, Ontario, N9A 6P8.

 The Hotline is private, confidential, anonymous (if a caller so wishes), and operates under the Freedom of Information Act's Protection of Privacy provisions.

 The Concerned Citizen/Concerned Employee Hotline is for use by either residents of the community or by City of Windsor employees.

 For City employees, this Hotline operates in conjunction with a Concerned Employee Policy as approved by City Council, which provides assurance to employees that the submission of complaints in good faith for investigation and the resolution of those complaints will be handled in an appropriate manner, providing protection to the employee making the submission.
 In terms of fraud, waste, abuse, and neglect, this policy provides employees with an opportunity to express concern about another employee as well as any level of manager or supervisor.
-The independent auditing firm of PriceWaterhouseCoopers LLP (PwC) will receive and assess each complaint using a defined complaint management process decision tree.
-The auditing firm is independent of City Administration and answers directly to the Corporate Services Standing Committee of Council and City Council.
-PwC will then decide whether an investigation is required.
-If an investigation is undertaken, the resulting report will be presented to the Corporate Services Standing Committee with recommendations for City Council while fully respecting the confidentiality requests of the complainant.
-If PwC determines that the complaint is without merit, then it will advise the complainant and will take no further action.
+The independent firm, Risk Savvy Ltd. will receive and assess each complaint using a defined complaint management process decision tree.
+Risk Savvy Ltd. is independent of City administration and answers directly to City Council.
+Risk Savvy Ltd. will then decide whether an investigation is required.
+If an investigation is undertaken, the resulting report will be presented to City Council while fully respecting the confidentiality requests of the complainant.
+If Risk Savvy Ltd. determines that the complaint is without merit, then it will advise the complainant and will take no further action.
 If the complainant is not satisfied, that person can bring the complaint directly to the Mayor or a City Councillor.